ninscope/Hardware/README.md

 ### Assembly of optics

 The assembly of optics resembles that of the first-gen. UCLA miniscope, with a few differences.
-First the excitation, emission and dichroic optical filters are all 500 µm and therefore thinner and more fragile.
+First the excitation, emission and dichroic optical filters are  500 µm (although emission filter can also be 1 mm) and therefore thinner and more fragile.
 The emission filter is glued on to the plano-convex lens with optical bonding glue (NOA81, Norland Products) and lowered into the lower half of the NINscope housing.

 For more details see: https://github.com/ninscope/Hardware/wiki/5.-Mechanical-assembly-NINscope